Through our application and interview process we have compiled a list of the most frequently asked questions by students and family members.

 Are classes modified or audited?

 Both.
 Course curriculum will be modified by instructors according to the needs of each student.
-Students will be auditing courses.
+Students may take a course for academic credit or as audit.
 Grades will be still be received and participation in coursework is still expected for all students.
 Grades will be kept within the Bear POWER offices and a Satisfactory Academic Progress policy requirement will be expected for all students in the program.